jayshah19949596/CarND-PID-Control-Project/README.md

   Run 1                                Run 2

   Initial Kd = -1.0                    Initial Kd = -1.5
   Initial delta_d = -0.1               Initial delta_d = -0.05
   Tolerance = 0.05                     Tolerance = 0.001
   Best error achieved = 8.112          Best error achieved = 4.935
   Final Kd = -1.54                     Final Kd = -1.693

   -----------------------------------------------------------------------------------

  **Fine tuning of Ki** -> Kp = -0.091, Kd = -1.693

   Run 1                                Run 2

   Initial Ki = -0.001                    Initial Ki = 0.0003
-	Initial delta_i = -0.005               Initial delta_i = -0.0001
+  Initial delta_i = -0.005               Initial delta_i = -0.0005
-	Tolerance = 0.0005                     Tolerance = 0.0005
+  Tolerance = 0.0005                     Tolerance = 0.0001
   Best error achieved = 4.13             Best error achieved = 3.225
   Final Ki = -0.0003                     Final Ki = -0.0005

   -----------------------------------------------------------------------------------

   Final values of tuned parameters were: Kp = -0.091, Ki = -0.0005, Kd = -1.693.
-Gain parameters are just absolute values and the negative sign appear from the equation of a steering angle using PID controller stated in step 1.
+Gain parameters are just absolute values and the negative sign added comes from the equation of a steering angle using PID controller stated in step 1.

 ## Project Output

-PID controller to derive the steering angles for a car moving on a circular track was implemented successfully.
+PID controller used to derive the steering angles for a car moving on a circular track was implemented successfully.
 The car could stay close to the center of the lane and take smooth left and right turns along its path.

 ## Steps for building the project in Ubuntu